Marim1611/Bing-Bang-BodyLevel/README.md

 As illustrated above.

 ## 📜 Conventions
 We have set the following set of working [standards](https://github.com/Marim1611/ML_Project/tree/main/MLDIR.md/) before undertaking the project.
+If you wish to contribute for any reason then please respect such standards.

 ## 👥 Collaborators